Geothermal

 The final depth of the borehole was around 2km, with a lithium grade of 100ppm, and a final borehole temperature of 70 degrees.

 The Mineral Planning Authority at Cornwall Council provided temporary permission for exploration work, under the submission number PA22/00830 and permission was sought from the Environment Agency.
-Full planning for the pre-commercial site is currently being considered under PA24/06661.
+Full planning for the pre-commercial site was approved in February 2025 by the Mineral Planning Authority at Cornwall Council under submission number PA24/06661.

 As part of our ongoing commitment to proactive community engagement, we have held several community information sessions to date.

 Our team presented the plans, updates, and discussed any questions regarding the planning application before its submission.
-This event gave local residents the opportunity to learn about the potential for the environmentally-responsible extraction of lithium from the waters that run deep beneath the surface of Cross Lanes, following the positive test results from Cornish Lithium’s recent exploration borehole at this site.
+This event allowed local residents to learn about the potential for the environmentally responsible extraction of lithium from the waters that run deep beneath the surface of Cross Lanes, following the positive test results from Cornish Lithium’s recent exploration borehole at this site.

-Further sessions will be held as the planning and project progresses.
+Further sessions will be held as the project progresses.

 The site is being designed with environmental considerations.
 An Ecological Impact Assessment (EcIA) for a commercial plant at this location has been commissioned, which outlines potential impacts and mitigations.
 The full document is available as part of the planning application PA24/06661.